.jpg)

 Step 1: Check for discoloration.

 Have your once pristine white diapers taken on a subtle yellow hue?
-This transformation occurs thanks to exposure to light and air over time.
-While these discolored diapers may not make the cutest diaper cake for your BFF’s shower, they are perfectly safe for use, if there are no musty odors.
+You can thank long-term light and air exposure for that.
+These diapers may not make the cutest diaper cake, but they’re safe to use as long as there’s no musty smell.

 Step 2: Check the absorption.

-Let’s not forget — the number one reason we use diapers is to keep our babies dry, saving clothing and furniture in the process.
-As diapers age, their absorption materials may undergo degradation, leading to unexpected dampness.
-Once a diaper no longer absorbs properly and you’re encountering more frequent leaks than usual, it might be time to bid adieu to the aging pack and seek fresher reinforcements.
+Let’s not forget – the number one reason we use diapers is to keep our babies dry and prevent messes everywhere else.
+As diapers age, their absorption materials may degrade, leading to unexpected wetness and frustration for all involved.
+Once a diaper loses its absorbency and leaks become an all-the-time thing, it’s probably time to swap that pack out for a new one.

 Step 3: Check the elasticity and adhesive.

 Lastly, you’ll want the diapers to be functionally sound.
-The elastic leg bands need to comfortably hug your baby’s legs to prevent leaks, while the adhesive strip needs to hold the diaper snugly on at the waist.
-Diapers that are too loosey-goosey will need to be swapped out for a newer batch.
+To prevent leaks, the elastic leg bands should comfortably hug your baby’s legs, and the adhesive strip should hold the diaper snugly at the waist.
+Diapers that are too loosey-goosey will need to be swapped out.

 Do Some Diapers Last Longer Than Others?